 There's fluid it, which is, where things are fail fast, learn rapid experiments using machine learning and artificial intelligence, and actually, I think that is maybe 10% of what we're seeing people doing with intelligent process automation and all these other great techniques.
 So during the conference, which is what I wanted to get you, you kind of kicked off with was, Dave yesterday kind of had two big statements to, well, TJ to jails or more financial day and he kind of said, Agile is dead, and also our jails are called, and I know you kind of address that this morning and he was kind of saying, well, we know what is the next evolution?
 Of Agile in the same way.
 You talked about dev-ops being a separate discipline and continuous integration and deployment being a separate discipline are we looking at that final frontier of chaotic, they, kind of landscape what we're seeing with the virus and how we're having to change the way we do business completely to be a whole new type of methodology, which may be born.

 February 17, 2021.
 When we sign the Agile manifesto again or resign the digital manifesto,

-It’s not a question or I think, let me step back from the firefight that might evolve from saying each other’s dead.
+Paul Gerrard It's not a question or I think, let me step back from the firefight that might evolve from saying each other's dead.
 There are three modes of development which are popular.
 The moment Waterfalls, struct structured our jail and continuous delivery, which I see as not our job.

 It's a very different discipline from Agile and it's got more in common with Waterfall than it has with Agile.
 I would say.
 So, so there were three modes of working actually, no, there's an infinite number cause nobody apart from some real, really focused organizations do pure Waterfall, pure Agile, or pure continuous delivery.